 Anyone who volunteers within a Rowan-Salisbury School needs to perform the following steps:

 1. Submit an RCLC Youth Literacy Volunteer Application Form, found by clicking here.

 2. Fill out a background screening form.
 It takes less than 5 minutes!

 3. Sign up for a Communities in School training.
 The schedule can be found here.
-RCLC will be at the in-person trainings as well, to go over literacy activities that have been proven to work with students.
+RCLC will provide literacy activities that have been proven to work with students.

 4. Take the Child Protection Course.
 This can be done in-person by contacting Communities in Schools or online here.

 We know that this seems like a lot to get started, but our community's children thank you for your time!